 On Aug.
-21, 1831, Turner's quest for justice and freedom leads to one of the bloodiest and most effective in American history.
-It ignited a culture of fear in Virginia that eventually spread to the rest of the South, and is said to have expedited the coming of the Civil War.
-In the immediate aftermath of the rebellion, however, many Southern states, including North Carolina, tightened restrictions on African Americans.
-Over the course of two days, dozens of whites were killed as Turner's band of insurrectionists, which eventually numbered over fifty, moved systematically from plantation to plantation in Southampton County.
+21, 1831, Turner’s quest for justice and freedom led to one of the bloodiest and most effective in American history.
+It ignited a culture of fear in Virginia that eventually spread to the rest of the South and has expedited the coming of the Civil War.
+However, in the immediate aftermath of the rebellion, many Southern states, including North Carolina, tightened restrictions on African Americans.
+Over the course of two days, dozens of whites were killed as Turner’s band of insurrectionists, which eventually numbered over fifty, moved systematically from plantation to plantation in Southampton County.
 Most of the rebels were executed along with countless other African Americans who were suspected, often without cause, of participating in the conspiracy.
 Nat Turner, though, eluded capture for over two months.
 A Rebellion to Remember: The Legacy of Nat Turner

-The uprising of #BlackLivesMatter although centuries later, is formed out of the continued execution of Black Americans.
-Many today who protest do so tirelessly and without fear just as Nate Turner did centuries ago.
-They believe that it a calling to stand against those who will oppress others for the color of their skin or other bias.
-The message is timely, but I fear it is a difficult conversation to have now as the list of names turned into hastags continues to grow.
+The uprising of #BlackLivesMatter, although centuries later, is formed out of the continued execution of Black Americans.
+Many today who protest do so tirelessly and without fear, just as Nate Turner did centuries ago.
+They believe that it is a calling to stand against those who will oppress others for their skin color or other bias.
+The message is timely, but I fear it isn’t easy to have now as the list of names turned into hashtags continues to grow.

-The Birth of a Nation calls for an uprising and continues to fan the flames of those that are tired of the unrepentant misconduct of America.
-Black folks may not be in chains but we are not by any means free.
+The Birth of a Nation calls for an uprising and continues to fan the flames of those who are tired of America’s unrepentant misconduct.
+Black folks may not be in chains, but we are not by any means free.